bowmanjd/olf22python/slides/presentation.md

 Notes:

-- When considering system automation in the open source world, I immediately think of two classes of tools: bash and Ansible (and similar shells and tools)
+When considering system automation in the open source world, I immediately think of two classes of tools: represented well by bash and Ansible (and similar shells and tools)

-- Both Bash and Ansible can automate tedious tasks.
+Both Bash and Ansible can automate tedious tasks.
 Ansible is more readable and shareable.
 A Bash script has less guardrails, and is useful for more than just configuration management.

-- I think Python occupies a middle place between these two.
+I think Python occupies a middle place between these two.
 It can be used to do anything Ansible does and it can do anything Bash does, but unlike either of these, it is a general-purpose programming language with a multi-faceted ecosystem.

-- None of these are the right tool for __every__ job.
-There are always going to be tasks that are best with one or the other, or something else entirely
+__None of these are the right tool for _every_ job.
+There are always going to be tasks that are best with one or the other, or something else entirely.__

 ---